comit-network/xmr-btc-swap/docs/cli/README.md

 swap --testnet <SUBCOMMAND>
 ```

+Take note that applying `--testnet` results in transacting on Bitcoin testnet and on Monero stagenet, not on Monero testnet.

 The two main commands of the CLI are:

 - `buy-xmr`: for swapping BTC to XMR with a particular seller